 Here is where you want to show that you are a responsible person to work with and that you excel at the type of work you’re aiming to get.
-If you’ve done this work before and it was successful, you’ll want to show the agency or brand that you’re capable.
+If you’ve done this work before and it was successful, you’ll want to show the agency or brand that you’re capable of.
 Your previous work doesn’t’ need to be exactly what you’re pitching now, but it would be good to show work that’s required a similar set of skills.
 If you’re pitching an event, show another event.
 If you’re pitching an experiential painting series, show other creative partnerships you’ve worked on with other brands and how they were successful.
 If you don’t have past relevant work, that’s okay.
 If you make a list of three attributes that would get this project off and running, you can likely come up with other work that has used those attributes before.
 If you don’t have other brand work, use past work that could be incorporated now.

 Detail Your Action Plan

 This slide could be one or two just depending on how much you have to present.
 This section goes over in detail how you get the solution from slide 2 done.
 This pitch deck slide has the most detail about how it’ll happen.
 You will want to include any operational and marketing/pr partnerships on this slide.
-Lay out all the important players and show what their roles will be.
+Layout all the important players and show what their roles will be.
 Depending on timing, it may be wise to include an overall schedule and timeline for how these things will come together to make it successful.
-If planning and production will run over multiple weeks or months, mock up a schedule and use color coding to present what’s happening when.
+If planning and production will run over multiple weeks or months, mock up a schedule and use color-coding to present what’s happening when.
 This is useful when trying to show overlapping efforts across timelines.

 Define Financials and Payment Schedules

 The level of detail you’ll need to go into regarding cost really depends on your product, service or project.
 If you have one singular product and it has one set price, then you should include it.
 If you do include price, make sure you’ve worked out what markup to the agency or client will be.
-Work out the increase percentage as you put together the financial slide.
+Work out the increase in percentage as you put together the financial slide.
 If your services have multiple tiers, make sure to include all tiers on this slide.
 You don’t need to go into granular, hourly pricing here.
-This is a place to sum total costs of the project phases.
+This is a place to sum up the total costs of the project phases.
 You may also want to include a payment schedule.
 A payment schedule shows the client how payment would be received across time.